Stiff Lips When Playing Trumpet How To Fix Unresponsive Chops

 You won’t find a single sprinter who just goes home after training demanding sprints, without having done some light jogging and some stretching after his workout.
 They do this to prevent them from being stiff like an iron pole the next couple of days….

 …do you think the elite Olympic competitor know a thing or two about muscles and recovery?
 Yeah, so why not learn a thing or two from them.

 The diet: Trying out different diets can be a good learning experience and a healthy thing to do and lord knows I’m very often experimenting with things like that.
 And that is also why I know that this is not something one should be messing around with just a few days prior to an important gig.

 The reason for this is that it is highly likely to change the water balance in the body.
 Our face, and in particular the soft part of our lips have a high water percentage and even a small change in diet may confuse the embouchure because the lips suddenly feel “fuller” or “thinner” or…

 The hydration: and the hydration part is, of course, also very important.
 Not only because our brain and body functions best when well hydrated but also because of what I just wrote about how the soft part of our lips have a high water content.

 Problems with stiff and unresponsive lips

 Try to implement these tips and see if you notice any improvements.
 My guess is that you will.
-If nothing seem to be working then perhaps you should consider visiting your doctor to find out if are allergic to something in your diet or in your environment.
+If nothing seem to be working then perhaps you should consider visiting your doctor to find out if you are allergic to something in your diet or something in your environment.
 Most allergies are accompanied by swelling in some form and the lips will often get a taste of this.

 P.S.
 Do you have, or have you had, any problems with unresponsive chops in your trumpet playing?
 If so, how bad was it and were you able to solve it?
 Please leave a few comments in the comment section below.
 I would love to hear from you.